karankomal/MoviesGalorePlus/README.md

 - [X] **Choose any endpoint on The MovieDB API except `now_playing`**
   - Chosen Endpoint: `Trending Movies`
   - Chosen Endpoint: `Trending TV Shows`
-  - Chosen Endpoint: `Trending Actors`
+  - Chosen Endpoint: `Trending People`
 - [X] **Make a request to your chosen endpoint and implement a RecyclerView to display all entries**
 - [X] **Use Glide to load and display at least one image per entry**
 - [X] **Click on an entry to view specific details about that entry using Intents**